BWieber/Blocipedia/README.md

 Blocipedia is a Ruby on Rails application that allows users to create wikis and collaborate on other wikis.
 Users can pay to upgrade their membership, allowing them to view and create private wikis.

-The app is deployed on Heroku: https://bwieber-blocipedia.herokuapp.com The source code is here on GitHub: https://github.com/BWieber/Blocipedia This app was created as part of the [Bloc](www.bloc.io) Full Stack Web Development course.
+The app is deployed on Heroku: https://bwieber-blocipedia.herokuapp.com

+The source code is here on GitHub: https://github.com/BWieber/Blocipedia

+This app was created as part of the [Bloc](www.bloc.io) Full Stack Web Development course.

+# Features

++ Users can create a standard account in order to create, edit, and collaborate on public wikis using Markdown syntax.
+Anyone can view public wikis.
++ Users can pay to upgrade their account to Premium in order to view and create private wikis.
++ Premium users can allow others to view and collaborate on the private wikis they create.
++ Premium users can downgrade their account back to Standard.
++ When a user downgrades his or her account, his or her private wikis will automatically become public.

 # Setup and Configuration